sparshtokopedia/mta-server-optimisation/Readme.md

 with endpoint localhost:8080/mta-hosting-optimize
-And all the unit and integration test cases are written in app_test.go
+And all the unit and integration test cases are written in app_test.go And for changing the value of "X" , you can change it in getInstanceName function or you can set the value in .env file

 Output will be this
 [ "mta-prod-1", "mta-prod-3" ]